 Contingencies and Clarifications

 - When a second incident is received during an open investigation, the SSW:

 - Initiates the incident within specified timeframes based on the assigned program/subprogram; and

-- Documents the details of the 2nd incident in the Chronology section of the Assessment and Documentation Tool (ADT).
+- Documents the details of the second incident in the chronology section of the Assessment and Documentation Tool (ADT).